LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 When we spend our time helping others, we forget that we experience the same stress and worries as other people in the community.
 We may think we have to be strong for other people and should not waste time looking after ourselves.
 This is not true, because in order to help others, we have to make sure we take extra care of ourselves.

-\[Box\] We need to take care of ourselves so that we are able to take care of others.
+> We need to take care of ourselves so that we are able to take care of others.

 ### 3-3 Is it selfish to take care of ourselves?